Eigenenergy braids in 2D photonic crystals: Theory

 We now discuss the relation between point-gap topology and eigenenergy braiding.
 We first note they refer to different topological properties.
 For example, a one-band model only has trivial eigenenergy braid, but can nevertheless have non-trivial point-gap topology with different point-gap winding numbers~\cite{zhang2021acoustic,wang2021generating}.
 Thus, eigenenergy braid invariants and point-gap winding numbers describe different physical concepts.

 There are however, connections between these two concepts.
 We first illustrate this connection in 1D systems.
 In a one-band model, starting from one end of the Brillouin zone, as the momentum evolves across the Brillouin zone to reach the other end, the eigenenergy necessarily returns to the same starting value.
 Thus, in the complex energy plane, upon having the momentum going through the first Brillouin zone once, the eigenenergy forms a closed loop.
 This loop can be thought of as the projection of the energy band into the complex energy plane $(\Re(\omega), \Im(\omega))$.
-Below, we refer to a closed loop in the complex energy plane as as a point-gap loop.
+Below, we refer to a closed loop in the complex energy plane as a point-gap loop.
 A non-trivial point-gap loop is one that encloses an area in the complex energy plane.

-In an $N$-band model in 1D, on the other hand, suppose we similarly start with one of the eigenenergies at one end of the first Brillouin zone, as the momentum evolves across the Brillouin zone to the other end, the eigenenergy may not return to its starting value.
-Rather, only the set of eigenenergies at the start and end points must be the same, and hence the set may go through a permutation.
-In this case, to form a point-gap loop, the momentum will need to go through the first Brillouin zone multiple times, and the resulting point-gap loop will contain as its components the projections of multiple bands to the complex energy plane.
-Aspects of such a point-gap loop, including its components, and how these components are connected to each other, are therefore directly related to the permutation behavior.
+In an $N$-band model in 1D, suppose we similarly start with a set of the eigenenergies at one end of the first Brillouin zone.
+As the momentum evolves across the Brillouin zone to the other end, each individual eigenenergy may not return to its starting value.
+But the set of eigenenergies must remain the same at the two ends.
+Consequently, the set of eigenenergies may go through a permutation as the momentum traverses across the first Brillouin zone.
+Suppose a non-trivial permutation does occur, for a certain starting eigenenergy then, it will require multiple traversal of the momentum across the first Brillouin zone for the eigenenergy to return to its initial starting point.
+The number of traversal required for the eigenenergy to return to its initial starting value is the number of bands in a complete point-gap loop.
+Thus, the number of bands in a point-gap loop is directly related to the permutation behavior or braids of the band.

 Since the permutation behavior is characterized by the symmetry group $S_N$, one can show that the aspects of the point-gap loop as discussed above can be determined by analyzing the conjugacy class of the symmetry group $S_N$~\cite{ryu2023exceptional}.
 A conjugacy class in $S_N$ can be succinctly denoted as~\cite{ludwig2012symmetries}: